 At this clinic, Larry and Jennifer helped me address my horse’s back bracing issues.
 We began with saddle fit.

 Since 2007, I have tried nine different saddles to find one that fits Makana.
 I’ve ridden in round skirted western saddles, dressage saddles, gaited saddles, and treeless saddles.
-Most saddles have been too narrow which pinch her shoulders and restrict her movement.
-The saddle I have been riding in is all-purpose saddle which is wide enough in the shoulders and fits Makana great (so I thought).
+Most saddles have been too narrow which pinched her shoulders and restricted her movement.
+The saddle I have been riding in is an all-purpose saddle which seemed to fit.

-At closer examination, the saddle actually didn’t fit my horse.
-I had made a ridiculous mistake of saddle fitting my horse in the cross ties.
-Sure, the saddle had plenty of clearance over her wither—until I sat in the saddle.
-Then the saddle rested on her wither.
-This is likely one of the reasons that Makana was bracing her back.
+At closer examination, the saddle fit my horse in the cross ties.
+It had plenty of clearance over her wither—until I sat in the saddle.
+Then the saddle sank and rested on her wither.
+This is likely a big reason Makana was bracing her back.

-Larry switched saddles to his Freedom saddle with a gaited tree.
+Larry switched to his saddle with a gaited tree.
 It fit perfectly (in and out of the cross ties), and we proceeded with the lesson.

 The feeling of hollow, the feeling of round and its impact on movement

-Larry and Jennifer helped open my riding awareness to the “feel” of my horse’s back—the feeling of hollow, the feeling of round, and its impact on movement.
+Larry and Jennifer helped open my riding awareness to the “feel” of my horse’s back.
+They challenged me to notice when my horse feels hollow and when it feels round and then pay attention to how each impact her movement.

-I noticed that when my horse hollows her back, she loses forwardness, impulsion, and the depth of step.
+When my horse hollows her back, she loses forwardness, impulsion, and the depth of stride.
 Cueing her forward while hollow only makes her take short, quick steps.
-It is still a smooth four-beat gait but the not the quality flat walk she is capable of.
+She feels smooth, but she is not producing the smooth quality four-beat flat walk she is capable of.

-Larry explained the bio-mechanics needed to improve my horse’s way of going.
-Instead of driving her forward while hollow, I need to help Makana engage her abdominal muscles to lift and round her back before encouraging her forward with relaxed deeper steps.
+Larry explained how I needed to improve the bio-mechanics of my horse’s way of going.
+Instead of driving her forward while hollow, I needed to help Makana engage her abdominal muscles to lift and round her back before encouraging her forward with relaxed deeper steps.

 Rein Back and Forth to Smooth Gaits